-Situated on the plateau near Mammoth Lakes, Hilltop Hot Springs, also known as Pulky's Pool, is one of many other hot springs in Long Valley Caldera that offers great soaking opportunities and fantastic 360 degree panoramic vista of the meadow and the snow-capped Sierra Mountains.
+Situated on the plateau near Mammoth Lakes, Hilltop Hot Springs, also known as Pulky's Pool, is one of many other hot springs in the Long Valley Caldera that offers great soaking opportunities as well as a fantastic 360 degrees panoramic vista of the meadow and the snow-capped Sierra Mountains.

-Geothermal water at over 130°F emerges from the ground and is transferred by the pipe into a rock and cement tub that was made by humans, for humans to enjoy.
-The temperature in the tub varies between 100 and 110°F depending on the weather conditions and can be adjusted by the gate valves on the pipes that transfer cold and hot water.
+Geothermal water at a temperature of over 130°F emerges from the ground and then is transferred by a pipe into a tub that was made of rocks and cement by humans, for humans to enjoy.
+The temperature in the tub varies between 100 and 110°F depending on the weather conditions and can be adjusted by gate valves on the pipes that transfer cold and hot water.
 The soaking tub is about 2 feet deep and can accommodate up to six people.
-As other soaking tubs of the Long Valley, it contains a drain plug on the bottom to make cleaning easy.
+Like other soaking tubs of Long Valley, it contains a drain plug on the bottom to make cleaning easy.

-The hot springs is located 400 yards or 5-6 minutes easy hike from the small parking area through the alkali field on a gravel trail and then wooden bridge that cuts up the soggy gold marshland.
+The hot springs are located 400 yards or 5-6 minutes of an easy hike from the small parking area The gravel trail runs through the alkali field and then a wooden bridge cuts up the soggy gold marshland.
 However, the dirt road and parking area may close off during heavy snowfall.
-For this case of a scenario, leave your car near the Benton Crossing Road and your trip to the soaking tub will be about 0.5 miles.
+In this case of a scenario, leave your car near the Benton Crossing Road and hike for about 0.5 miles to the soaking tub.

-Hilltop Hot Springs is one of the best place to soak - just expect lots of tourists at weekends and a possible lack of privacy.
+Hilltop Hot Springs is one of the best places to soak - just expect lots of tourists on weekends and a possible lack of privacy.